What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Hidden state as a state of thick slices of the past light cones of measurements

 \subsection{Further discussion of the violation of Settings Independence$_{C(\Sigma, \Sigma)}$ in locally deterministic theories}

 The fact that all locally deterministic theories violate Settings Independence$_{C(\Sigma, \Sigma)}$ (and even a much weaker condition of Settings Compatibility$_{C(\Sigma, \Sigma)}$) might be worrying because Settings Independence is sometimes argued to be indispensable for experimental practice.
 If these arguments were able to establish that Settings Independence$_{C(\Sigma, \Sigma)}$ holds, then we could exclude all locally deterministic theories without using Bell's theorem, merely on the basis of Theorem \ref{thm:local-det-violationSettInd}.
-However, under closer scrutiny such typical arguments against Settings Independence turn out to be much less convincing in the case of Settings Independence$_{C(\Sigma, \Sigma)}$ than in the case of Settings Independence$_{t_P, 1, 2}$.
+However, under closer scrutiny, typical arguments against Settings Independence turn out to be much less convincing in the case of Settings Independence$_{C(\Sigma, \Sigma)}$ than in the case of Settings Independence$_{t_P, 1, 2}$ or, more generally, Settings Independence$_{\lambda_\text{system}}$.